The resolution property holds away from codimension three: Strong tensor generators on algebraic spaces

 which shows that $\sh{V}$ is a strong tensor generator on $U$. \end{proof}

+In other words, if $X$ admits a strong tensor generator, then it admits a resolving sheaf.
 Schr\"oer and Vezzosi in \cite[Prop.
 2.2]{NormalSurfaceRes} (see also \cite[Ex.
-1.3]{GrossRes}) proved that any noetherian scheme admits a coherent strong tensor generator (and thus, a resolving sheaf).
+1.3]{GrossRes}) proved that any noetherian scheme admits a coherent strong tensor generator.
 Unfortunately, the argument relies on the existence of an affine open covering.
 In the following, we show that normal algebraic spaces always admits an $S_2$ resolving sheaf $\ms{F}$.
 In the absence of the normality hypothesis, we find a coherent tensor generator after removing a very small subset as long as we are in characteristic $0$.
 We begin with the following refinement of \cite[Tag 0BD1]{stacks}.

 \begin{lemma} Fix a quasi-compact and quasi-separated algebraic space $Y$.
-Suppose there is a finite surjective morphism $\pi: X \to Y$ morphism of algebraic spaces where $Y$ and $X$ are integral, and $Y$ is normal.
+Suppose there is a finite surjective morphism $\pi: X \to Y$ of algebraic spaces where $Y$ and $X$ are integral, and $Y$ is normal.
 Then if $X$ is a quasi-affine scheme, $Y$ must also be quasi-affine. \end{lemma}

 \begin{proof} Since $X$ is quasi-affine it is an AF-scheme and hence $Y$ is an AF-scheme by \cite[Thm.
 1.2]{GrossRes}.
 We are thus reduced to the case of schemes and we may conclude by \cite[Tags 0BD1, 0BD3]{stacks}. \end{proof}